play-co/shooter/models/readme.md

 event with the `_opts` parameter which is used by the associated view to display the item.

 Paramters
- + `dt {number}` ---The number of milli seconds elapsed since the last frame.
+ + `dt {number}` ---The number of milliseconds elapsed since the last frame.
 Returns
  {boolean} ---If true then the model pool will remove this item.

 __getShape()__

-Get the shape of the item, this is not a unique instance!
+Get the shape of the item, which is not a unique instance.
 This function is used for collision detection.

 __getPosition()__